All Collections

 If you'd like to know in detail how this guide was called through the API, click here to watch the full video.

-The browser console is used here as a way to illustrate it.
+The browser console is used here to illustrate it.
 However, in a real scenario, you'd call these methods and callback functions directly from your website's source code.
 You can share this article with your development team for help.

-Important: Keep in mind that all the JavaScript commands mentioned in this article should be positioned and called after the Container code.
+Important: Remember that all the JavaScript commands mentioned in this article should be positioned and called after the Container code.

 Guides